MicrosoftDocs/playfab-docs/playfab-docs/sdks/c/relogin.md

 # Handling Token Expiration

-The PlayFab Services SDK automatically attempts to handle relogin and token refresh in the GDK.
-When a PlayFab entity token expires, the SDK detects the failure and attempts to acquire a new entity token using the **XUserHandle** you originally provided.
+The PlayFab Services SDK automatically attempts to handle relogin and token refresh in this SDK.
+When a PlayFab entity token expires, the SDK detects the failure and attempts to acquire a new entity token using the handle or token you originally provided to the login request.
 If this relogin succeeds, the SDK retries the original failed call automatically.
 Additionally, the **PFEntityHandle** returned by the original login call continues to be valid.

 ## Automatic refresh failure

 It's possible for automatic token refresh to fail.
-This failure could be because the **XUserHandle** is no longer valid.
-To handle this scenario, your game can register for a callback to provide a new **XUserHandle** and retry the login.
-Use **PFEntityRegisterTokenExpiredEventHandler** to register for a callback and **PFAuthenticationReLoginWithXUserAsync** to provide the new **XUserHandle** and reattempt the login.
+This failure could be because the handle or token you originally provided to the login request is no longer valid.
+To handle this scenario, your game can register for a callback to provide a new handle or token and retry the login.
+Use **PFEntityRegisterTokenExpiredEventHandler** to register for a callback and **PFAuthenticationReLoginWith\*Async** to provide the new handle or token and reattempt the login.

 ```cpp
     PFRegistrationToken registrationTokenExpired{};